jotjotdotio/tablo/specification.md

 ## Format Overview

 A __Tablo__ file consists of three sections: an optional header, the table data, and an optional format section.
 The header is a single line that specifies column labels.
-Table data consists of individual lines of comma-separated values, with each line consisting of a single table entry.
+Table data consists of individual lines of comma-separated values, with each line representing a single table row.
 The format section is a collection of declarations to apply text formatting rules to selected cells or groups of cells.

 ## Types